tocisz/homepage/t/posts_source/002-Driving-stepper-motor.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mt8P-PPIaGw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 I tried full-stepping and half-stepping.
 I think half-stepping gives less vibrations and I see no difference in a torque...
-Please see [Forth source code](https://github.com/tocisz/forthplay/tree/master/stepper) if you are interested.
+Please see [Forth code I wrote](https://github.com/tocisz/forthplay/tree/master/stepper) to drive the motor if you are interested.